This blog is for beekeepers in Northern climates. I will be describing what I am doing with my bees on a monthly schedule.

 I have kept bees for 26 years and run 50 colonies.

-Nature Nectar LLC - May Hours: We will be closing early on Saturday May 20th.
-Closing at 1 pm.
-Open Wednesday noon - 6 pm, Thursday 8 am - noon, Friday noon - 6 pm, .
+Nature Nectar LLC - July Hours: Open Wednesday noon - 6 pm, Thursday 8 am - noon, Friday noon - 6 pm, .
 Saturday 9am - 3pm or If you need any other time please call to set up an appointment,

 Honey fills anytime but please call